 If data validation passed for Population in Client Side, then:

+If the updated population entered is the same as the original population, do nothing.

-Else if updated population is entered, update the population in the CITY table.
+Else if the updated population entered is different from the original population, update the Population and Population_Size_Category in the CITY table.

 Else updated population is not entered, populate a message asking for user input.